mkht/DSCR_Firefox/README.md

 + [string] **MachineBits** (Optional):
     + Specify the machine's operating system bit number.
-    + The default is `x86`.
+    + The default is `x86`. (`x86` or `x64`)

 + [string] **InstallDirectoryName** (Optional):
-    + The name of the directory where the Firefox will be installed in the system's program files directory.
+    + The name of the directory where the Firefox will be installed.
-    + If this value is specified then InstallDirectoryPath will be ignored.
+    + If this value is specified then `InstallDirectoryPath` will be ignored.

 + [string] **InstallDirectoryPath** (Optional):
-    + The full path to the directory to install the Firefox.
+    + The full path of the directory to install the Firefox.
+    + If the both `InstallDirectoryPath` and `InstallDirectoryName` not specified, the Firefox will be installed in the system's program files directory.

 + [bool] **QuickLaunchShortcut** (Optional):
     + Create a shortcut for the Firefox in the QuickLaunch directory.